-Being part-time also allows you to continue with a secondary occupation - so you can keep earning money while you’re getting started with your motor trade business.
+Being a part-time motor trader also allows you to continue with a secondary occupation – this means you can keep earning money while you’re getting started with your motor trade business.
 You’ll be your own boss and you can work the hours you want.
-Although you’ll only be part-time it doesn't mean it will be easy, but with the right advice and planning you can become a successful part-time motor trader.
+Although you’ll only be a part-time trader it doesn't mean it will be easy, but with the right advice and planning you can become a successful part-time motor trader.

 What Is Your Motor Trade Business?

 Before you do anything else you will need to decide what type of business you are going to run.
-From sales, to repairs and maintenance, there are a number of options.
-You could potentially combine several different aspects, for example fixing up cars to then sell on - but remember to play to your strengths to give you the best chance of success.
+From sales, to repairs and maintenance, there are a number of options to choose from.
+You could potentially combine several different aspects, for example fixing up cars to then sell on - but remember to play to your strengths to give yourself the best chance of success.

-Once you have decided which area of the motor trade industry you want to go into you’ll need to decide where you will operate from.
-This will depend on what your business is, i.e. if you’re selling cars you may need a place to store the vehicles – is your drive big enough?
+Once you have decided which area of the motor trade industry you want to go into, you’ll need to decide where you will operate from.
+This will depend on what your business is, i.e. if you’re selling cars you will need a place to store the vehicles.

 Do Your Homework!